Merkin Hall: Renovations

 Kaufman Music Center launched a $17 million campaign to renovate the complex.
 The lead donors were Elaine and Henry Kaufman, who pledged $7 million towards the project.
 Elaine Kaufman has been a member of the center's board for more than twenty years, and served as its chairman from 1999 to 2005.
 She said, “The Center is a unique organization, placing equal emphasis on education and performance, an essential balance for developing the artists and audiences of the future.”

 Renovations included restoration of the building façade using contemporary materials and redesign of the main entrance; expanded space for music classes, special events, and theater workshops, including two new classrooms and a flexible balcony educational space; enhanced audio-visual capabilities in Merkin Hall, including updated listening systems for hearing-impaired concert goers and students; structural and mechanical improvements, including the installation of a new HVAC system; reupholstered seating and minor refinishing in Merkin Hall; renovation and expansion of restrooms; expansion of lobby space to serve the two schools; and the redesign of Merkin Hall lobby.
 The renovation respects the building's original form while enhancing its functionality and appearance.

-The goals of the renovation were portrayed in theatrical terms: “At a performance venue, the show should begin on the sidewalk.
-We’re going to have a welcoming new canopy over the street entrance, with the Kaufman name on it big enough to be visible from both Broadway and Amsterdam Avenue.
-We will transform the arrival experience and brighten it up with vivid fire-red marble—everything from coat-checking to buying your refreshments to finding your seat will take place in a more glamorous setting, so that Merkin Hall and the Kaufman Center can become more indelibly stamped on the New York mind than ever before.”
+The renovation aimed to increase the Kaufman Center's public visibility and modernize its patron facilities.
+Key changes included installing a new exterior canopy bearing the institution's name, positioned to be visible from both Broadway and Amsterdam Avenue.
+The interior redesign incorporated red marble detailing throughout the lobby, coat check, concessions, and seating entryways to update the venue's aesthetic and enhance the visitor experience for Merkin Hall.